Zu den Inhalten springen

 Interventional MRI

-In this research group, novel imaging concepts for MR-guided interventions are being investigated.
-In interventional procedures, minimally invasive access to the target organ is achieved either through the skin (percutaneous access) or via the blood vessels (intravascular access).
-For both access pathways MR-compatible devices are developed, optimized imaging strategies are set up to visualize the tissue morphology and the functional changes achieved during therapy, and the new technologies are tested in phantom and animal experiments.
+In current interventional procedures, operations are mostly performed under X-ray or ultrasound image guidance.
+As MRI has many advantages over these classical imaging modalities (excellent soft tissue contrast, arbitrary image orientations, functional measurements), we realize advanced MRI concepts for MR-guided interventions in closed-bore high field MRI systems.
+During an intervention, minimally invasive access to the target organ is achieved either through the skin (percutaneous access) or via the blood vessels (intravascular access).
+For both access pathways we develop MR-compatible devices, we optimize imaging strategies to visualize the tissue morphology and the functional changes during therapy, and we test the new technologies in phantom and in vivo experiments.

 Research Projects